Go to our Facebook page to see current animals needing adoption or assistance by clicking on the

 2015 Festival of Trees in Jacksonville

 Dorothy from Surf City Guns, far left, DottyAnn Harding (OCPAW) and the winner of the AR-15 Mr. Terry Hartley.
-Also pictured with his 15 year old lab.
-Drawing was held at Lor-re-lei's Restaurant on Thanksgiving Day.
+Also pictured with his lab. was held at Restaurant on Thanksgiving Day.

 Rusty Mashburn was the winner of the AR-15 that was raffled off at our 4th Annual Cause for the Paws event.
-We are currently raffling off another AR-15 November 26th to raise additional funding for the animals in our community.
-Tickets are $20.00 and can be purchased on our website by going to our DONATE PAGE.
+We are currently raffling off another AR-15 November 26th to raise additional funding for the animals in our community. $20.00 and can be purchased on our going to our DONATE PAGE.
 There will only be 50 tickets sold.